 Vice Lord-Lieutenant and Deputy Lieutenants

-The Lord-Lieutenant selects and appoints a number of Deputies to help him in his role.
+The Lord-Lieutenant selects and appoints a number of Deputies to help her in her role.

 Deputy Lieutenants (DLs)